alexander2i/msbuild_projects_dependencies_visualizer/README.md

 # msbuild_projects_dependencies_visualizer
 This project is a simple python script which allows to visualize dependencies for a MSBuild projects.

 The result of the script execution is a simple *.gv file.
-Which can be rendered with the graphviz utilities like dot.exe.
-Using command line parameter `--with-render` the script can call specified (default: dot.exe) graphviz utility automatically after generation *.gv file.
+Which can be rendered with the [graphviz](https://www.graphviz.org/) utilities like dot.exe.
+Using command line parameter `--with-render` the script can automatically call specified (default: dot.exe) graphviz utility after generation *.gv file.

 ## Examples
+TODO: Insert images

 ## Features
 * Building dependencies for a solution (option: `--sln`)